nleroy917/dissertation/main.typ

   author: "Nathan J. LeRoy",
   university: "University of Virginia",
   school: "School of Engineering and Applied Science",
-  degree: "Doctor of Philosophy"
+  degree: "Doctor of Philosophy",
-)

-#include "sections/dedication.typ"
+  dedication: "To my family and friends, for their unwavering support and encouragement.", )

 = Acknowledgements
 #include "sections/acknowledgements.typ"